rtwalton/OpticalPooledScreens/README.md

 ## Installation (OSX)

-**WARNING: many versions of dependencies will have trouble installing on Python 3.8.
-It is currently recommended to use Python 3.6.
-Setting up a Python 3.6 conda environment may be a convenient solution, set-up guide [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python).**

 Download the OpticalPooledScreens directory (e.g., on Github use the green "Clone or download" button, then "Download ZIP").

 In Terminal, go to the OpticalPooledScreens project directory and create a Python 3 virtual environment using a command like: